dr-natetorious/TIM-8130-Data_Mining/Week4_DiscoverLogic/Readings/README.md

 ### What did they test

 Their hypothesis is that people are poor judges of search result relevance.
 Some studies report that 15-25% of results are irrelevant, despite a statistical analysis showing they are in the same category (cluster).
-To explore this phenomena they asked a fixed audience of students to rank search the same set of results over a semester.
-This process constrains all variables except for time (4 rounds).
+To explore this oddity, they asked ~150 students to judge the results from static queries against Bing/Google/Yahoo about the top10 results relevance four times iterations across a semester.
+Since the audience and queries were the same the only independent variable became the time component.

+At each iteration the student needs to rate the quality in terms of a 1-4 scale, with four being the great.
+For instance, if a student scored (Bing, 'Apples') as [3, 1, 1, 4] this would represent a _descent first iteration, poor results, poor results, and became relevant_.
+The probability of transitioning between these states (e.g. 3->1) can then be calculated across the population to derive the transitional matrix.

 ## AUTOMATION OF GENERALIZED ADDITIVE NEURAL NETWORKS FOR PREDICTIVE DATA MINING (2011)